hssmalo/steampunkfantasy/rules.md

 # Terrain

 This game is played on a hex-based map.
 Each hex contains a given type of terrain, some blocks line of sight and hinders movement and gives cover.
-Forthe last, see to-hit table under the fire section.
+For the last, see to-hit table under the fire section.

 It is also possible that smoke, entrenchements etc. modify the default terrain.